Relevance of Homework

 It is often generic and does very little to add to a student’s experience in learning.
 Traditional homework assumes that each student has an equal capacity in terms of maturity, ability, and concentration.
 But these assumptions are vastly misplaced as individuals are different, and their capabilities also differ significantly.
 It is for this reason that most students find homework very stressful, especially in cases where they must do impossible assignments alone.

 Besides, kids already spend close to eight hours of constant learning in school and homework only serves to eat up whatever time they have left to enjoy life.
 Students need extra time for rejuvenation by meeting family and friends and engaging in activities of extra-curricular nature.
-It is, therefore, vital to structure homework in a way that can improve a student’s engagement and contribute to their immediate and long-term development.
+It is, therefore, vital to provide students with quality high school homework help and structure assignments in a way that can improve a student’s engagement and contribute to their immediate and long-term development.

 - Improved personalized homework approaches